hernancerm/git-timeline/README.md

 - Commit hashes, PR numbers and issue numbers are formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the hosting provider.
-- Indication of merge commits and commits with differing author and committer.
+- Indication of some commit characteristics: An asterisk next to the hash means the commit is a merge; next to the author name means the author and committer have different names.
 - One-line format including date (%ad) and author (%an).
 - Pass-through of all opts/args to git-log.